Final Performance Report

 To reach this goal, the Phil Kean team is working with their building partners to produce a home that incorporates energy and material saving strategies from design through construction.
 First, the team analyzed and selected cost-effective strategies for improving home performance.
 Next, the team evaluated design, business, and construction practices within individual partnerships to identify cost savings.
 Cost savings could then be reinvested to improve energy performance and product quality.

-Proving the efficiency of the system-engineering approach to construction, the pre-remodel home has a projected HERS Index of 91, and with the proposed upgrades and improvements, the projected HERS Index after the remodel is a 49!
+Proving the efficiency of the system-engineering approach to construction, the pre-remodel home has a projected HERS Index of 91, and with the upgrades and improvements, the confirmed, registered HERS Index after the remodel is a 49!